Super Bowl XXVIII: Broadcasting

 The game was broadcast in the United States by NBC, with play-by-play announcer Dick Enberg and color commentator Bob Trumpy.
 Jim Lampley hosted all the events with the help of analysts Mike Ditka and Joe Gibbs and sideline reporters O. J. Simpson (on Buffalo's sideline) and Will McDonough (on Dallas' sideline).
 While Lampley was busy covering the trophy presentation, Bob Costas (who also interviewed Dallas head coach Jimmy Johnson and Dallas owner/general manager Jerry Jones together prior to the game) covered for Lampley at the host and analysts' desk (and signed off the broadcast for NBC).
-This would be Simpson's last NFL on NBC appearance before being charged with murder later in 1994.
+NBC also introduced a new NFL theme music by composer John Colby that would be retained for the 1994 season.
+This would be Simpson's last NFL on NBC appearance before being charged with murder later in Summer 1994.

-It was the first (and, to date, only) time a single network had held consecutive Super Bowls outright.
+This remains the only time a single network had held consecutive Super Bowls outright.
+The league normally alternated the Super Bowl broadcast among its television networks, except for Super Bowl I in which both NBC and CBS televised it simultaneously.
 The five-year NFL contract signed in 1989 had a provision where the last Super Bowl in the contract (XXVIII) would not be rotated, but would go to the highest bidder.
 NBC, which had held XXVII (according to the original rotation, NBC would have had XXVI and CBS XXVII, but the NFL allowed the networks to switch the two games in order to allow CBS a significant lead-in to its coverage of the 1992 Winter Olympics), was the only network to bid on XXVIII.
-Less than two weeks before the game was aired, NBC aired a Peanuts special, You're In the Super Bowl, Charlie Brown, in which the character Melody-Melody wins the Punt, Pass & Kick contest wearing a Dallas Cowboys uniform.
-For this game, NBC introduced a new theme for NFL broadcasts by composer John Colby that would be retained for the 1994 season.

-Previously, the league alternated the Super Bowl broadcast among its television networks, except for Super Bowl I in which both NBC and CBS televised it simultaneously.
-CBS broadcast Super Bowl II, then the league rotated the broadcast between CBS and NBC until 1985 when ABC entered the rotation when they broadcast Super Bowl XIX.

-NBC aired the fifth episode of The Good Life and the seventeenth episode of The John Larroquette Show following the game.
+NBC's Super Bowl lead-out programs were the fifth episode of The Good Life and the seventeenth episode of The John Larroquette Show.